Designing the Destination: 2 Hours to a Vision and Mission for Our Center

 Don’t be afraid to deviate from the script: Think-Pair-Share and other interactive activities can be mixed and matched, co-opted for other purposes, and redesigned.

 Make room for movement: Switch between pairs and groups of four midway through the meeting, or better, make the group reorganize into 2-3 different groups of four to discuss focus questions.
 Getting up and moving keeps interest levels up.

 Appoint assistant coaches to help design and execute the meetings: The coaches were valuable notetakers and guidance counselors to faculty through the meeting process.
 Their participation led to better outcomes.

 Don’t forget the food: Eating together builds community.
 Design these sorts of meetings at lunchtime and feed participants well.

 Don’t fear execution imprecision: The second round of Pitch and Post in Meeting 2 was actually a complete accident (unplanned) but hitting the clutch and shifting gears on the fly paid off.

 Don’t try to do too many interactive activities in one meeting: Giving good instructions and getting participants in the groove takes precious time and may ultimately get in the way of getting work done.

 Don’t go in blind: Have a ballpark idea of your desired outcome — e.g., what that vision and mission should look like.
 Design your destination, be flexible, and prepare to listen in order to lead more effectively.
 Share your best tips for leading faculty meetings in the comments below.
-John Sabo, a 2013 Leopold Leadership Fellow, is Associate Professor in the School of Life Sciences, College of Liberal Arts and Sciences and Director of Research Development at the Global Institute of Sustainability at Arizona State University.
-Follow him on Twitter @jlsaboASU.
+John Sabo, a 2013 Leopold Leadership Fellow, is a Professor in the Department of Coastal & River Science and Engineering in the School of Science and Engineering at Tulane University.
+Follow him on Twitter @saboByH2O.